CraftProducts/templates/README.md

-# Product purpose
+# CraftProducts

-## Product value proposition model templates
+## Set of templates userful for product owners to help craft better products